-Watch: White-knuckle landing in windy Wellington for Air NZ passengers
+Watch: White-knuckle landing in windy Wellington

-An Air NZ pilot has handled Wellington's classic windy weather with nerves of steel after a rocky white-knuckle landing in the capital.
+A pilot has handled Wellington's classic windy weather with nerves of steel after a rocky white-knuckle landing in the capital.

 Sue Teodoro caught the dramatic landing from Wellington Airport today as strong winds belted the city.